RTO INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into Rentokil Initial Plc And Encourages Investors To Contact The ...

-Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Rentokil Initial plc ("Rentokil" or "the Company") (NYSE: RTO ).
-Investors who purchased Rentokil securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/RTO .
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
+25, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Rentokil Initial plc (“Rentokil” or“the Company”) (NYSE: RTO).
+Investors who purchased Rentokil securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/RTO .

 Investigation Details